mulder21c/adg/pages/knowledge/keyboard-only/controlling-a-computer/README.md

 - Press `Space` to also confirm or interact with stuff (often used interchangeably with `Enter`)
 - Press `Esc` to cancel something (for example closing a dialog without applying changes)

 Notice: by pressing `Alt`, the focus is placed in the current application's menu (if available).
-Using the arrow keys, you can then browse it.
+Using the 방향 키s, you can then browse it.
 The focused item can be activated by pressing `Enter`.

 #### Application specific shortcuts